-Is your home hurricane-proof, or is a disaster waiting to happen?
-While it’s not possible to render a home truly invincible against mother nature, you can turn your home into a secure fortress ready to endure most extreme weather.
+Is your home hurricane proof, or is a disaster waiting to happen?
+While it’s not possible to render a home truly invincible against mother nature, you can turn your castle into a secure fortress ready to endure most extreme weather.

 For residents of South Florida, tropical storms and hurricanes are a fact of life, and residents are always searching for ways to further protect both their properties and loved ones.

-Let’s take a look at four features common to the latest hurricane-proof homes, so you can determine how best to improve your own property’s extreme weather readiness.
+Let’s take a look at four features common to the latest storm resistant homes, so you can determine how best to improve your own property’s extreme weather readiness.